 Day: Every Friday

-This seminar focuses on topics related to teaching and learning of statistics at the undergraduate level.
-Innovative lessons and advances in statistics education research are presented, issues related to instruction of MATH 2328 and MATH 3305 are discussed, and collaboration among the statistics educators is encouraged.
-Graduate and undergraduate students are welcome to attend.
+This seminar focuses on statistics including topics related to teaching and learning of statistics at the undergraduate level.
+Presentations on new developments in statistics as well as innovative lessons and advances in statistics education research are welcome.

-- March 2: Alex White, Texas State University, Statistics in the Picture
+- March 8: Vera Ioudina & Alex White, Texas State University, Dragging Introductory Statistics Courses into the 21st Century

-- March 9: Layla Guyot, Texas State University, Statistical Practices: What are statisticians doing?
+- April 19: Layla Guyot, Texas State University, What Are Statisticians Doing?

 - April 26: Suying Sun &Vera Ioudina, Texas State University, How to Teach the Concept of the Random Variable?

 - May 3: Alex White, Texas State University, Salary Data: Using Statistics to Study Equity in Pay